valtech-sd/coronado-bridge/README.md

 ## Purpose

-HTTP CoronadoBridge is a simple general purpose router of all HTTP requests.
+Coronado Bridge is a simple general purpose router of all HTTP requests.
 It will wrap all RESTful calls from external systems and pass those JSON message into a outbound provider.

 ### Why?